liamcryan/interactive-project-euler/README.rst

 Now play on http://127.0.0.1:5000.

-See https://github.com/liamcryan/ieuler for more details.
+See https://github.com/liamcryan/ieuler for more details on using the command line tool.